lordachoo/pixTools/sourceRulesGen/README.md

    - Add source-based routing rules
    - Add routes to the appropriate routing tables
    - Reload connections and reapply device configurations
+4. Additionally generates storage node direct routes:
+   - Alternates between two NVMEoF interfaces (${storageNodeNVMEoFIface1} and ${storageNodeNVMEoFIface2})
+   - Creates direct routes to each compute node interface
+   - Provides commands to reload and apply these configurations

 ## Notes

 - The script only prints the commands and does not execute them
 - You can redirect the output to a file or pipe it to bash to execute the commands
 - Requires root privileges to execute the generated commands
+- The storage node section uses placeholder variables that need to be replaced with actual interface names